folio-org/mod-configuration/README.md

 This software is distributed under the terms of the Apache License, Version 2.0.
 See the file ["LICENSE"](https://github.com/folio-org/mod-configuration/blob/master/LICENSE) for more information.

+## Purpose

-#### Configuration module based on the raml-module-builder and a set of raml and json schemas backed by a PostgreSQL async implementation
+Configuration module based on the raml-module-builder and a set of raml and json schemas backed by a PostgreSQL async implementation

+## Introduction

 This project is built using the raml-module-builder, using the PostgreSQL async client to implement some basic configuration APIs.
 It is highly recommended to read the [raml-module-builder README](https://github.com/folio-org/raml-module-builder/blob/master/README.md) since there are many features that the mod-configuration module inherits from the raml-module-builder framework.